foundriesio/docs/source/getting-started/create-compose-app/index.rst

       #. :ref:`gs-watch-build`

-         When changes are made to ``containers.git`` in your Factory sources, a new target is built by our CI system.
-Devices that are registered to your Factory will be able to see this target and conditionally update to it, depending on their :ref:`device configuration <ref-configuring-devices>`.
+         When changes are made to ``containers.git`` in your Factory sources, a new Target is built by our CI system.
+Devices that are registered to your Factory will be able to see this Target and conditionally update to it, depending on their :ref:`device configuration <ref-configuring-devices>`.

       **Device Configuration**